Zero space left: Learn to clean up Mac's hard drive

 Yes, you could spend a few hours in Finder sorting your archives and documents.
 The problem is all folders in Finder look the same.
 Is there a quicker way to find out where is your space going?
 Yes, and it's called "Space Lens."

-- Get a free version of CleanMyMac X
+- Get CleanMyMac X for free.

 These "bubbles" are your folders of different size.
 You can even find the folders that are regularly hidden away.